tshelburne/redux-batched-actions/README.md

 )
 ```

-`enableBatching` should still be used on the reducer as the reducer will only recieve the batched action, not each bundled action.
+`enableBatching` should still be used on the reducer as the reducer will only receive the batched action, not each bundled action.

 ## Thanks